MichaelMaiii/AIGC-Brain/README.md

 <be>

 <br><img src='AIGC-Brain.png' align="center">
-AIGC in Non-Invasive Brain Decoding.
+Generative AI (AIGC, a.k.a AI-generated content) in Non-Invasive Brain Perception Decoding.
 Sensory perception including visual stimuli (image (I) and video (V)) and audio stimuli (music (M) and speech/sound (S)) from the external world is converted into neural signals (EEG, fMRI, or MEG).
 The AIGC-Brain decoder decodes brain signals for various tasks, i.e., Image-Brain-Image (IBI), Video-Brain-Video (VBV), Sound-Brain-Sound (SBS), Music-Brain-Music (MBM), Image-Brain-Text (IBT), Video-Brain-Text (VBT), and Speech-Brain-Text (SBT).
 <br>

 This project is associated with our survey paper which comprehensively contextualizes the advance of AIGC in Non-invasive Brain Decoding by formulating taxonomies according to model architectures and AIGC-Brain tasks.